anantborad/objectdetection/README.md

 ##### Read the [repository license](LICENSE.md) for the terms and conditions of downloading this software.

-##### Before you go through the guide, download the [Installer](https://github.com/anantborad/objectdetection/releases/download/v0.5.0-alpha/Installer.bat) and run the file.
-Then navigate to the folder that the batch file created and skip to step 3.
-I wrote the guide in case the batch file did not work as intended and problems occurred.

 Guide written for ![](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white) 7 and later.

 This guide shows how to set up a TensorFlow Lite Runtime environment on a Windows PC.
 We'll use [Anaconda](https://www.anaconda.com/) to create a Python environment to install the TFLite Runtime in.
 It's easy!